hrshl212/Matrix_transpose_using_GPU/README.md

 In this kernel, the unrolling has been performed using 4 as the unrolling factor.
 Row major unrolling has been performed here.

 # tranpose_diagonal_row()
-This kernel avoids partition camping in the DRAM by allowing consecutive thread blocks to access non-consecutive data blocks.
+This kernel avoids partition camping in the DRAM by allowing consecutive thread blocks to access non-consecutive data blocks using the diagonal coordinate system.
 Within a single thread block, threads still access consecutive memory addresses to adhere the coalesced memory access.

 The above different kernels can be run by using appropriate argument while running the code.